 Patients taking thiorodazine or pimozide should not take Varubi.
 Taking these drugs together may lead to life-threatening abnormal heart rhythms.

-People who cannot take Varubi may try other drugs to treat chemotherapy-induced nausea and vomiting.
+People who cannot take Varubi may try other drugs to prevent chemotherapy-induced nausea and vomiting.

 Other options used to control nausea are drugs that mimic the effects of cannabis.
 These drugs are called synthetic cannabinoids.
-These include Marinol (dronabinol) and Cesamet (nabilone).
+These include Marinol and Syndros (dronabinol) and Cesamet (nabilone).

 These drugs have their own side effects.
 Patients should talk to their doctors before taking these medications.